Before the Demise, which is actually the final boss theme. It's most unlike final boss themes, which are often trying to pump you up.

 The DS version's opening theme, Follow the Nightingale.
 Also doubles as the music for Mathias's final form in Innocence R.

-Demonic Spiders: After events at the Heaven Palace, Luca is dumped into the desert, separated from the rest of the party, and has to make his way to a nearby town.
+Demonic Spiders: After the events at the Sky Castle, Luca is dumped into the desert, separated from the rest of the party, and has to make his way to a nearby town.
 Some of the enemies can petrify on attacks, and if your entire party is petrified, game over.
 Your entire one character party.
 And if you didn't save before attempting to cross the desert, you get to sit through a long cutscene again, too.
 Luckily, the town is very close by, so it's quite possible to bypass battles.

-Ensemble Darkhorse: Spada, at least in the Japanese fandom.
+Ensemble Dark Horse: Spada, at least in the Japanese fandom.
 He is the only character from Innocence to appear in the top 30 of Namco's popularity polls, not to mention appearing twice, in the 4th and 5th polls.

 Ho Yay: Due to the nature of Relationship Values, players can pair Luca with whoever they want (at least, in the original version).
 There are some notable ones story-wise, though, especially in R.

-In the original, when Luca recovers after he was stabbed by Hasta, he hugs him◊ twice (and attempted the third).
+In the original, when Luca recovers after he was stabbed by Hasta, Spada hugs him◊ twice (and attempted the third).
 In R?
 It goes way back to early in the story not long after they meet, where upon finding out that Luca is the reincarnation of Asura, Spada immediately hugs him while telling him that he (as Durandal) missed Luca/Asura...before it is humorously cut short by Iria.
 Luca's reaction does not help matters.
 In R, they are upgraded to Bash Brothers, with some of their victory poses have them cross their swords in the air together.

 Kongwai/Luca.
 In the Relationship Values screen, Kongwai notes Luca to be "interesting", among other things.
 He is also one of a few who actually treats Luca well.

 For some Les Yay in R, Hermana's obsession with Ange's assets now manages to give Spada's a run for his money.